 Are you in a good super fund so you can make the most out of compound interest?

-Are you building a solid investment property investment portfolio and do you have the right finance structures in place to hold on for many years to maximise the full capital gains?
+Do you have a documented Strategic Property Plan in place to help build a solid investment property investment portfolio and do you have the right finance structures in place to hold on to for many years to maximise the full capital gains?

 Planning for the future is essential, as no one develops financial freedom by saving a little each month from their wages.